AgueroZZ/Smooth_IWP_code/README.md

      - *script.R* produces the corresponding figures to *figures* directory.

 - **Section 4.2**:
-     - *script1.R* reproduces the single replication analysis and stores figures into *figures*.
+     - *01_script.R* reproduces the single replication analysis and stores figures into *figures*.
-     - *script2.R* produces the computational comparison results in the corresponding section.
+     - *02_script.R* produces the computational comparison results in the corresponding section.
+     - *03_script.R* produces the KL comparison shown in the online supplement.

 - **Section 4.3**:
      - *01_single_rep.R* implements the single replication comparison and produces the corresponding figures.